pallets/flask/docs/patterns/wtforms.rst

 To make it even nicer, we can write a macro that renders a field with label and a list of errors if there are any.

-Here an example `_formhelpers.html` template with such a macro:
+Here's an example `_formhelpers.html` template with such a macro:

 .. sourcecode:: html+jinja